-At the end of our Ostia Antica tour, participants are free to linger on site (where there is also a modern restaurant) or return to Rome with our docent.
+At the end of our Ostia Antica tour, participants are free to linger on site (where there is also a modern restaurant) or return to Rome with our guide.
 If you decide to remain and are booking a private tour, you can ask our team to delay the return car or van transfer.
-If you are booking a semi-private tour and will like to stay on site longer, you will need to return to Rome by train.
+If you are booking a small group tour and will like to stay on site longer, you will need to return to Rome by train.

 Note: The synagogue in Ostia—the oldest in Europe—is located at the far end of the site, but is usually not included on our tour.
 On private walks, it is possible to shape the tour so that we include it—please let our team know in advance that you would like to visit this area of the archaeological site.